 For purposes of this Article II, the term "executive" means a company's president, principal financial officer, principal accounting officer (or, if there is no such accounting officer, the controller), any vice-president in charge of a principal business unit, division or function (such as sales, administration or finance), any other officer who performs a policy-making function, or any other person who performs similar policy-making functions for the company.
 Officers of a company's parent(s) or subsidiaries shall be deemed executive officers of that company if they perform such policy-making functions for the company.
-In addition, when a company is a limited partnership, officers or employees of the general partner(s) who perform policy-making functions for the limited partnership shall be deemed executive officers of the limited partnership.
-When a company is a trust, officers or employees of the trustee(s) who perform policy-making functions for the trust are deemed executive officers of the trust.
+In addition, when a company is a limited partnership, officers or employees of the general partner(s) who perform policy-making functions for the limited partnership shall be deemed executive officers of the trust.